evansloan/collectionlog.net/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Describe the solution you'd like**
+**Describe the feature**
-A clear and concise description of what you want to happen.
+Please provide a clear and concise description of what you would like to be realised.

+**What value provides this feature?**
+Please describe what value the feature provides.
+This makes it easier to prioritize and gets more context about why the feature should be implemented.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Please add any other context or screenshots about the feature request here.